 - Locations: Jungle Hostel (Vagator), Prison Hostel (Anjuna), Summer Hostel (Palolem), and Old Quarter Hostel (Panjim) in Goa.
 Maritime Hotel in Kochi, Kerala.

 - Website: The Hostel Crowd.

 Moustache Hostel (so named because nothing is more Indian than a Rajasthani mustache) aims to be India's trendiest chain of hostels, and it's certainly doing an excellent job of it.
 The properties are beautifully decorated, with elements that bring out the cultural heritage of each area.
 After being founded in Delhi, Moustache relocated to Jaipur in 2015 and opened a plush designer hostel created from scratch.
 The hostel chain's activities are based on sustainable tourism, and focus on giving guests offbeat experiences while positively helping local communities.

 - Locations: Jaipur, Udaipur, Jaisalmer, Agra, Pushkar, Rishikesh and Varanasi.

 Vedanta Wake Up!

-If you think Vedanta Wake Up! sounds fun, you're right!
+Vedanta Wake Up!, established in 2011, calls itself a chain of budget hotels for the sociable explorer.
+However, it also fits into the hostel category as some of the properties offer dorm accommodations, in addition to private double rooms.
+The environment of these properties also very much like a backpacker hostel with common lounges, and fun activities for travelers to interact with each other.
 Creating an energetic atmosphere was one of the main goals of the chain's two owners.
 They were inspired by the ambiance (as well as the comfort, cleanliness and amenities) experienced at hostels in Australia on a backpacking trip in 2009.

 The Madpackers Hostel, Delhi